 Google Jamboard is an online shared whiteboard especially useful for remote synchronous collaboration.
 Jamboard provides a canvas onto which students and instructors can sketch, diagram ideas, and draw collaboratively.
 This work can then be save to Google Drive or exported as a PDF.
 As part of the Google Apps suite, Jamboard is completely free to use for members of the Princeton community.
-Each “Jam” can have up to 20 slides with
+Each “Jam” can have up to 20 slides.

 Why Use Google Jamboard?

 - Google Jamboard is extremely easy to implement and, for the most part, immediately understandable.

 - Jamboards can be shared with anyone who has a Google account.

 - Google Jamboard offers a variety of markup features, including free-form drawing tools (Pen, Marker, Highlighter, and Brush), draggable ‘sticky notes’, uploaded images or images from Drive, Photos, or Google Images.

 - A Laser feature is useful for highlighting specific regions of the whiteboard.

 How to Add Google Jamboard to Your Course

 While you could provide a link to Google Jamboard from your course site in Canvas or Blackboard (https://jamboard.google.com/), Jamboard exists outside of the learning management system.
 It is accessible by going directly to the URL or from the Apps menu in Google.